(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "Heliopolis The Palace Hotel" showing the interior of its dining area in use circa 1920, black & white real photo postcard with glossy finish, Gevaey published, good edges.
 Built in 1908-1910, this hotel was once the most luxurious in Africa, and its architecture is still studied.
 Postcard sold.
 Still available for scholarly study & research as an enlarged (about 277% of original area) & enhanced 120-dpi scan in .jpg or .tif format. $1.75 eai

-"'Highbury' Birmingham, Mr. Joseph Chamberlain's Residence" showing the ivy-clad exterior of the Victorian mansion, unused color postcard, album marks at corners of both sides.
-The work of architect John Henry Chamberlain. $3.00 e(b)a
+"'Highbury' Birmingham, Mr. Joseph Chamberlain's Residence" showing the ivy-clad exterior of the Victorian mansion, unused postcard, album marks at corners of both sides.
+The work of architect John Henry Chamberlain.
+Scott Series No. 239. $3.00 e(b)a

 "Historical John Lyons Homestead, Built 1640, Port Chester, N. Y. 13 / 51-H2052" with the exterior as it looked in 1935, linen post card with late usage at Brodheadsville Pennsylvania, one corner multiply creased, mild corner wear. $1.75 na